javarb/notes/sessions/2018/july/Session_8.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Then, when must to add this new file that needs to be commited in the following way so Git is capable to interpretate that we only changed the name:
+Then, when must to add this new file that needs to be commited in the following way so Git is capable to interpret that we only changed the name:

 ```bash
 $ git add sessions/2018/july/Session6.md sessions/2018/july/Session_6.md